How does inflation affect insurance in Canada?

 Why are insurance prices up in Canada?

-Insurance prices are up for two reasons: Canadians are making more claims, and those claims have become more expensive to pay out.
-In fact, 2024 was a record year for claims – costing Canada 8.5B in insured losses.
+Insurance prices are up for two reasons: Canadians are filing more claims, and those claims are more expensive to pay out.
+In fact, 2024 was a record year for home insurance claims, costing Canada 8.5B in insured losses due to severe weather.
+As of September 2025, total insured losses due to severe weather events stand at $1.6 billion.

-The increase in the number of claims is driven by a few factors.
-Natural disasters are becoming more commonplace, with more Canadians affected by powerful storms, floods and wildfires.
-As these risks increase, insurance companies need more cash to pay for the damage.
+Unfortunately, natural disasters are becoming more common, with more Canadians affected by powerful storms, floods and wildfires.
+As these risks increase, insurance companies need more cash to cover the damage.
+Insurance companies are also paying more to settle home insurance claims.
+Inflation has driven up the cost of building materials and labour, resulting in higher prices passed on to consumers.

 Also read: What to know about insurance during wildfire season